Date: 9/20 of Keichō 5 (1600) to 4/26 of Keichō 6 (1601)

 Fall of Iwasaki Castle and end of the uprising

 On 1/20 of Keichō 6 (1601), the Nanbu army held a military council to draw-up their battle plans.
 On 3/17, the army established a base at the Nanaori fortress near Iwasaki and commenced attacks.
 The main force including Sakuraba Naotsuna and others attempted to penetrate the main citadel, but were blocked by rectangular-shaped earthen mounds along with counterattacks by the defenders.
 On 4/4, a unit led by Suzuki Shōgen Yoshinobu (a retainer of Shiroishi Munenao) joined and fought against the Nanbu army.
 The Nanbu forces were pressed into a bitter fight but, on 4/26, based on a proposal by Kita Nobuchika, the attackers set the castle on fire and followed-up with an all-out assault by the infantry, resulting in the fall of Iwasaki Castle.
-Waga Tadachika attempted to flee, but, later, along with close retainers including Kamata Harumichi, Tsutsui Kisuke, and Saitō Jūzō, killed himself and was interred at the Kokubun-ni Temple in Mutsu.
+Waga Tadachika attempted to flee, but, later, along with close retainers including Kamata Harumichi, Tsutsui Kisuke, and Saitō Jūzō, killed himself and was buried at the Kokubunni Temple in Mutsu.
 Under another theory, he was later killed by Date Masamune.

-As recognition for his contributions on the battlefield, Kashiyama Akisuke was assigned to Iwasaki Castle; and, owing to his support for the uprising, Shiroishi Munenao was sent to Tome.
+As recognition for his valor on the battlefield, Kashiyama Akisuke was assigned to Iwasaki Castle; and, owing to his support for the uprising, Shiroishi Munenao was sent to Tome.
 Meanwhile, Tokugawa Ieyasu viewed the involvement of Date Masamune in the event as troubling so he scrapped a guarantee earlier made in a letter that gave permission to Masamune to recover through his own devices the former territory of six districts totaling 490,000 koku that had earlier been seized by Hideyoshi and conveyed to the Uesugi at the time that Masamune was demoted and transferred to Iwatesawa Castle (later known as Iwadeyama Castle).
 This is known as the Guarantee (from a superior) of 1,000,000 koku.